polykarposT/Tissue-Sample-Collection/README.md

     context = {'collection': collection, 'samples': samples, 'sample_form': sample_form,}
     return render(request, 'collection/collection.html', context)
 ```
-URL for this function is ```collection/<int:collection_id>/```
+The url for this function is ```collection/<int:collection_id>/```

 ### Create collection function view
 Create a collection.
-Because you created the CollectionForm previusly django handle the data for us.
+Because you created the CollectionForm previously, django will handle the data for you.
 ```
 desease_term    text not null
 title           text not null